-I know that massage is supposed to be good for relaxation and stress relief.
-Are there other ways it can improve health?
-What type of massage is best?
+I know that massage is good for relaxation and stress relief, but I’m wondering if there are other ways it can improve health?

-Part of the reason massage may work as well as it does is that many people expect it to.
-This is yet another example of the placebo effect – treatment that succeeds simply because patients believe it will.
-That’s fine with me – the effects are real, and the intervention has very low risk.
+Part of the reason massage may work as well as it does for so many different conditions is that many people expect it to.
+This is yet another example of the placebo effect – treatment that succeeds because patients believe it will.
+That’s fine with me – the effects are real and measurable, and the intervention has very low risk.

-As you pointed out, massage is also a great relaxation method.
-Although I highly recommend massage and urge you to get one whenever possible, do bear in mind that it often provides short term relief of symptoms rather than lasting change.
-Since few of us can visit a massage therapist as often as we might like, I urge you to find some other way to unwind on a daily basis – such as breathing exercises, progressive relaxation, biofeedback, visualization, meditation, or exercise.
+As you note, massage is best known for easing stress and promoting relaxation.
+Although I highly recommend it, the benefits may be temporary.
+Since few of us can visit a massage therapist as often as we might like, I urge you to find some other way to unwind on a daily basis – such as breathing exercises, progressive relaxation, biofeedback, visualization, meditation, or physical activity, including exercise.

 Andrew Weil, M.D.